soulspace-org/overarch/doc/design.md

    be shared without sharing the details.

-A: By replacing the (mostly generated) `:contains` relation with a `:contained-in` or `:part-of`, which could also be used explicitly in the model to keep the parent model files free of references to the childs, the composability, extensibility and reusability of the model files would be greatly enhanced.
+A: By replacing the (mostly generated) `:contains` relation with a `:contained-in` relation, which could also be used explicitly in the model to keep the parent model files free of references to the childs, the composability, extensibility and reusability of the model files would be greatly enhanced.

+   Implemented.

 Q: **Shall relations be automatically included in a view, when the participating components are included?**